| Weapons of Our War - Part IV

 A. Balch, C.N.C. (c.
 1997 by Phyllis A. Balch) that has a how-to section

 on fasting.
-There are other good references out there on the subject of
+There are other good references out there on the

 fasting as well.

-I sure don't claim to have arrived - I'm still struggling and learning as
+I sure don't claim to have arrived - I'm still struggling and learning

 I go with fasting.
-We may not know what God will do in our lives and
+We may not know what God will do in our lives

 others when we seek him in prayer with fasting, but I believe God will